 This course introduces principles in treatment modification.
 Topics include modification of treatment for pain management and advanced radiographic interpretation.
-Upon completion, students should be able to differentiate necessary treatment modifications and radiographic abnormalities.
+Upon completion, students should be able to differentiate necessary treatment modifications, radiographic abnormalities, and be certified in the administration of local anesthesia.